JamesAndersonTistel/teach/README.md

 # teach
-Create some web apps to teach various fundamental topics.
-With start with math fundamentals.
+Programming knowlege is fairly common now, but, there seems to be ignorance of fundamentals.
+Will start with math fundamentals.
+Will also start with ClojureScript.